makuznet/8_3_4-composer-add-swiftmailer/README.md

-# Postgresql migration PHP
+# Software distribution via Composer files

-> This repo is an example of preparation of a bundle consisting of Composer — PHP packet manager and Swiftmailer app, which your team can use later ensuring software similarity.
+> This repo is a couple of files installing Swiftmailer app by means of Composer — PHP packet manager for ensuring software similarity among php team members.

 ## Usage
 ### Check Composer version